Halliburton Still Haunted About Misrepresenting Asbestos Liability

 The case still is pending.

 “Halliburton has every right to try to take another bite out of the apple,” attorney Neil Rothstein, who represents the plaintiffs, told Reuters News & Insight.
 “But perhaps they’re just trying to postpone the inevitable a trial on the merits of our claim.”

 Asbestos is the cause of a myriad of respiratory illnesses, including asbestosis and mesothelioma cancer.
-It is the subject of the largest class-action tort in United States history.
+It is the subject of the largest class-action tort in U.S. history.

 There is an estimated $36 billion in a combined 60 asbestos-liability trusts from companies that are no longer in existence.